royratcliffe/dfu-on-stm32/README.md

  * It will disable all interrupts and clear all interrupt enable and pending
  * registers, which may lead to loss of data or state if called at an
  * inappropriate time.
 Ensure that all necessary data is saved and that the
  * system is in a safe state before calling this function.
-Your milage may
+Your mileage may
  * vary.
  */
 void vJumpToDFU(uint32_t *pulMSP_PC) __attribute__((noreturn));